exaFLOPsDenny/ESM3081/my_note/lec4.md

 ## Random Forests

 > Random forest is an ensemble of decision trees, where each tree is slightly different from others
 > Got it's name by injecting randomness into the tree building to ensure each tree is different.
-By this reduce the amount of overfitting by averaging their results while retaining the predictive power of the trees.
+By this, reducing the amount of overfitting by averaging their results while retaining the predictive power of the trees.
 > As admitting there will be overfitting on trees, hyperparameters(max_depth, max_features, n_leaf_nodes) of each trees don't effect that much.

 - Strengths